geographiclib/geographiclib/doc/scripts/GeographicLib/tutorials/examples.md

 9513998 37.60000 237.60000 138.89027
 ```
 <br/>
-The inclusion of Geodesic.LONG_UNROLL in the call to Position ensures
+The inclusion of Geodesic.LONG_UNROLL in the call to
+{@link module:GeographicLib/GeodesicLine.GeodesicLine#Position
-that the longitude does not jump on crossing the international dateline.
+GeodesicLine.Position} ensures that the longitude does not jump on
+crossing the international dateline.

 If the purpose of computing the waypoints is to plot a smooth geodesic,
 then it's not important that they be exactly equally spaced.
 In this
 case, it's faster to parameterize the line in terms of the spherical arc
+length with
+{@link module:GeographicLib/GeodesicLine.GeodesicLine#ArcPosition
-length instead of the distance.
-Here the spacing is about 1&deg; of arc
+GeodesicLine.ArcPosition} instead of the distance.
+Here the spacing is
-which means that the distance between the waypoints will be about 60 NM.
+about 1&deg; of arc which means that the distance between the waypoints
+will be about 60 NM.
 ```javascript
 var r = geod.Inverse(40.1, 116.6, 37.6, -122.4, Geodesic.AZIMUTH),
     l = geod.Line(r.lat1, r.lon1, r.azi1,